Here is how to start a project with Pijul: first run the following command:

 Finally, create a patch by recording your changes:

-Pijul works in four different places of your hard drive: a working copy, where you can edit files, a set of patches, a tree, which is the set of files currently tracked by Pijul, and a pristine, which is a representation of the current recorded version of the repository.
+Pijul works in four different places of your hard drive: a working copy, where you can edit files, a set of changes, a tree, representing the tree of files currently tracked by Pijul, and a pristine, which is a representation of the current recorded version of the repository.

-The changes between the pristine and the working copy are used to produce patches, which can be then applied to the pristine.
-Patches encode edits made to files of the repository (line insertions and deletions), as well as file additions, deletions and name changes.
+The differences between the pristine and the working copy are used to produce changes, which can be then applied to the pristine.
+Changes encode edits made to files of the repository (line insertions and deletions), as well as file additions, deletions and name changes.

 At any time, the pristine can be output into the working copy, for instance after receiving new patches, or to cancel changes and reset the working copy to its recorded state.